Basic Organization of Computer System: Components Explained

 What is the Basic Organization of a Computer System?

 At a fundamental level, a computer is a system that takes input, processes it, stores the data temporarily or permanently, and produces output.
-Computer organization and Architecture, which was introduced by John von Neumann in 1945.
+Computer organization and Architecture was introduced by John von Neumann in 1945.
 This architecture splits the computer system into a few functional units that can perform tasks by working together.
 Essentially, these components are still at the core of any modern computer, although their complexity and efficiency have been improved a lot.

 The key elements in the basic organization of a computer system are: